mazaoshe/shutter-coach/content/posts/http-request-example.md

 ---
-title: "Making HTTP Requests in Go"
+title: "Making HTTP Requests in Golang"
-description: "Learn how to make HTTP requests in Go using the net/http package with proper error handling and response processing."
+description: "Learn how to make HTTP requests in Golang using the net/http package with proper error handling and response processing in Go programming."
 date: 2025-08-16T15:00:00+08:00
 draft: false
 categories: ["Http"]